Scaffold-Stark/speedrunstark/README.md

 🚀 Run `yarn deploy` to deploy your smart contract to a public network (selected in `scaffold.config.ts`)

 > 💬 Hint: For faster loading of your _"Events"_ page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/app/events/page.tsx`](https://github.com/Quantum3-Labs/speedrunstark/blob/token-vendor/packages/nextjs/app/events/page.tsx) to `blocknumber - 10` at which your contract was deployed.
 Example: `fromBlock: 3750241n` (where `n` represents its a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)).
-To find this blocknumber, search your contract's address on Etherscan and find the `Contract Creation` transaction line.
+To find this blocknumber, search your contract's address on Starkscan and find the `Contract Creation` transaction line.

 ---

 ## Checkpoint 5: 🚢 Ship your frontend! 🚁

-✏️ Edit your frontend config in `packages/nextjs/scaffold.config.ts` to change the `targetNetwork` to `chains.sepolia` or any other public network.
+✏️ Edit your frontend config in `packages/nextjs/scaffold.config.ts` to change the `targetNetwork` to `chains.sepolia`.

-💻 View your frontend at http://localhost:3000 and verify you see the correct network.
+💻 View your frontend at <http://localhost:3000/stakerUI> and verify you see the correct network.

 📡 When you are ready to ship the frontend app...